doubleedesign/doubleedesign/README.md

 WordPress - PHP, HTML, CSS/SCSS, vanilla JS, jQuery) and occasionally plugins, which I still do sporadically on a [freelance basis](https://www.doubleedesign.com.au).

-:rocket: While I am keeping in touch with my WordPress/PHP and design dabbling roots (and CSS will probably always be my favourite thing to work with!), my current main focus is levelling up in JavaScript/TypeScript application development.

 ---

 ### Published for public consumption